 Nice hotel with everything you need

+"Stayed in Nile Hilton after reading reviews.
+Some of them said how this hotel was a bit run down but I found that the rooms were renovated (in the main tower - 9th floor) and in good shape.
+This hotel had everything we needed and although it was priced at around $115 a night, it was not too expensive and it is very important (in my opinion) to get a very comfortable nice hotel to stay in while in Cairo.
+One needs some respite and luxury after a long day out in the dirt, noise, pollution and chaos of Cairo.
 The buffet breakfast was a little pricy but we took meat and bread and made sandwhiches for our days out, so that made it more worth it.
 The beds in our room were very comfortable and firm enough.
 Everything was comfortable in fact.
 The help there can get a little "frigid" in the demeanor but other than that had no problems with staff.
 Try to get your water and taxis outside of the hotel area, you will pay half as much.
 Everything in the hotel or things they set up are jacked up in the prices and I liked Cairo because it was so cheap and you can bargain for almost everything.
 So try to just use the hotel as a base if you can and arrange your own taxis, tours, etc."

 - Travel date: 19th June 2007

 A place to feel special

 - Travel date: 18th June 2007

 "rooms are spacious. very big, If we had known, we could have shared a room (triple or quad) instead of a double. the buffet was very good, especially the breakfast! and an italian cuisine for a certain day of the week. across the street is a small mall. (the items are limited).
 Dont buy at the hotels souvernir shop.
 Its cheaper at the mall, I bought exaclty same item around 10 pounds cheaper at the mall."